paulch42/IWXXM/OpenAPI/README.md

 # OpenAPI
-An [OpenAPI](https://www.openapis.org) model of [IWXXM, version 2023-1](https://schemas.wmo.int/iwxxm/2023-1/).
-The structure of the model is based on the [IWXXM logical model](https://schemas.wmo.int/iwxxm/2023-1/html/) (i.e., the UML model).
+An [OpenAPI, version 3.1](https://spec.openapis.org/oas/v3.1.0.html) model of [IWXXM, version 2025-2](https://schemas.wmo.int/iwxxm/2025-2/).
+The structure of the model is based on the [IWXXM logical model](https://schemas.wmo.int/iwxxm/2025-2/html/) (i.e., the UML model).
 There is one folder for each package in the UML model, and one _yaml_ file for each diagram.

 The contents of the model are: